-The court held that this did not violate California's right of publicity statute, which referred to one's "name, voice, signature, photograph, or likeness," because the robot was none of these."30 But it did hold that her common-law right of publicity could be violated "without resorting to obvious means such as name, likeness, or voice."31 It explained:
+The court held that this did not violate California's right of publicity statute, which referred to one's "name, voice, signature, photograph, or likeness," because the robot was none of these."
+But it did hold that her common-law right of publicity could be violated "without resorting to obvious means such as name, likeness, or voice."
+It explained:

-Viewed separately, the individual aspects of the advertisement in the present case say little.
-Viewed together, they leave little doubt about the celebrity the ad is meant to depict.
-The female-shaped robot is wearing a long gown, blond wig, 28.
-White v.
+28. White v.
 Samsung Elecs.
 Am., Inc., 971 F.2d 1395 (9th Cir.
 1992).